CarlosMoises20/IDS-software/README.md

 ### To install Apache Spark on your local machine
 https://spark.apache.org/downloads.html

 That will download a zip file.
 Then, you must follow the instructions on the site (such as verifying the integrity of the file) and choose a directory on your local machine to store the zip file.

+You can also choose to use spark in a docker container if you want.
+To do so, first install Docker Desktop on your local machine, download the Spark docker image and then create a Docker container based on that image (see NOTE 1 in the end of the file)

 ### To install Python on your local machine (version 3.10 recommended due to compatibility issues)
 https://www.python.org/downloads/